semuconsulting/PyGPSClient/README.md

 # PyGPSClient

-PyGPSClient is a graphical GNSS/GPS testing, diagnostic and UBX (u-blox) device configuration application written entirely in Python and tkinter.
+PyGPSClient is a graphical GNSS/GPS testing, diagnostic and UBX &copy; (u-blox &trade;) device configuration application written entirely in Python and tkinter.

 ![full app screenshot ubx](/images/all_widgets.png)

 The application runs on any platform which supports a Python3 interpreter (>=3.6) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
-It displays location and diagnostic data from any NMEA or UBX compatible GNSS/GPS device over a standard serial (UART) or USB port, or from a previously-saved datalog file, *in addition to* providing a useful subset of the configuration functionality in u-blox's Windows-only [u-center](https://www.u-blox.com/en/product/u-center) tool.
+It displays location and diagnostic data from any NMEA or UBX compatible GNSS/GPS device over a standard serial (UART) or USB port, or from a previously-saved datalog file, *in addition to* providing a useful subset of the UBX configuration functionality in u-blox's Windows-only [u-center &copy;](https://www.u-blox.com/en/product/u-center) tool.

 This is an independent project and we have no affiliation whatsoever with u-blox.